Reuse: new ways of managing resources and reducing waste

 With reduced consumerism, reuse models would play an important role in transitioning towards a circular economy.
 However, the conversations throughout the webinar highlighted that reuse is a very intricate problem with the solutions lying across the entire sector, and beyond.
 Ultimately, it was concluded that the issue of reuse can potentially be solved as a supply chain, if done in a united and collaborative way.

-Written by: Dr Adam Read (External Affairs Director, SUEZ) and Helen Chaplin (Technical Development Executive, CIWM).Tweet
+Written by: Dr Adam Read (External Affairs Director, SUEZ recycling and recovery UK) and Helen Chaplin (Technical Development Executive, CIWM).Tweet